 Breast cancer is a cancer that develops in the tissues of the breast.
-According to the American Cancer Society, 1 in 8 women will be diagnosed with breast cancer in their lifetime.
+According to the American Cancer Society, one in eight women will be diagnosed with breast cancer in their lifetime.
 Second to skin cancer, breast cancer is the most common cancer among women in the United States, and it is the second leading cause of cancer death in women, after lung cancer.
 Although breast cancer is far more prevalent in women, the disease can also affect men.

 There are two main types of breast cancer: ductal carcinoma and lobular carcinoma.
 Ductal carcinoma accounts for the majority of breast cancers and develops in the ducts that carry milk from the breast to the nipple.
 Lobular carcinoma forms in the milk-producing glands, or lobules, of the breast.